ecometrica/gdal2mbtiles/README.rst

       --no-fill-borders     Do not add borders to fill image.
       --zoom-offset N       Offset zoom level by N to fit unprojected images to square maps.
 Defaults to 0.
+      --png8                specifies number of colors in palette. value range from 2 to 256.

     Coloring arguments:
       --coloring {gradient,palette,exact}